 Working in the studio is mandatory.
 Studio culture is an important part of an architectural education.
-Please see the Spitzer School of Architecture Studio Culture Policy, which can be accessed on the SSA website here https://ssa.ccny.cuny.edu/about/policies/ for more information.
+Please see the Spitzer School of Architecture Studio Culture Policy, which can be accessed on the SSA website here: https://ssa.ccny.cuny.edu/about/policies/.